DavidCPorter/janus-framework/r_modules/env/cloud-env/README.md

 ------------
 - ubuntu18 LTS running on every server.

-- You will need to have a complete inventory with required groups and formatting per sapa specification.
+- You will need to have a complete inventory with required groups and formatting per janus specification.

 Module Variables